How to lose weight at home. Symptoms and treatment of sore throat during pregnancy Sore throat in pregnant women 3rd trimester

 • the diet should be dominated by foods containing proteins and vitamin C;

-• drink plenty of water (at least 100 g of warm water per hour) - tea with honey and lemon, juices, dried fruit compote, non-carbonated mineral warm water.
-Chicken broth is very useful during this period, which saturates the stomach and at the same time replenishes the loss of fluid;
+• drink plenty of fluids (at least 100 g of warm water per hour) - tea with honey and lemon, juices, dried fruit compote, still warm mineral water.
+Chicken broth is very useful during this period, as it saturates the stomach and at the same time replenishes fluid loss;

-• relieve fever without the use of drugs - wipe with warm water, apply cold compresses to the forehead, wash your face with cool water, only Panadol and Paracetamol can be antipyretic;
+• relieve fever without using medications - wipe with warm water, apply cold compresses to the forehead, wash your face with cool water; only Panadol and Paracetamol are antipyretics;

-• Gargle 4-5 times a day with a decoction of chamomile or sage, soda-salt solution;
+• 4-5 times a day, gargle with a decoction of chamomile or sage, or a soda-salt solution;

-Angina during pregnancy in the second trimester is treated in the same way as indicated above.
+Sore throat during pregnancy in the second trimester is treated with the same methods as indicated above.
 The 2nd trimester of fetal development makes it possible to use drugs with local effects directly on the affected areas.

 These drugs include Furacilin, Antiangin.

-Furacilin is the safest and most effective drug with antibacterial, antiseptic and regenerating effect.
+Furacilin is the safest and most effective medicine with antibacterial, antiseptic and regenerating effects.

-Rinses with a solution of furacilin for 5-6 days completely kill pathogenic microorganisms (2 powdered Furacilin tablets are added to 1 glass of hot water until completely dissolved, rinsed for 4 minutes every 3-4 hours).
+Rinsing with Furacilin solution for 5-6 days completely kills pathogenic microorganisms (add 2 powdered Furacilin tablets to 1 glass of hot water until completely dissolved, rinse for 4 minutes every 3-4 hours).

 However, this remedy in rare cases has side effects - allergies, nausea and vomiting, dizziness, bleeding.